starling021/rat-n/README.md

 ***

-# Mouse CLI
+# Mouse (MPL) CLI

 ![cli](https://user-images.githubusercontent.com/54115104/66684997-f9f58980-ec83-11e9-8557-2a710c15b805.png)

     After a session is established, we can execute commands on that device through the Mouse (MPL) CLI.
 We can show all available commands by typing "help".
-Mouse CLI allows you to control a remote device.
-Remote device can be controlled by Mouse CLI commands.
-You can explore list of available Mouse CLI commands bellow.
+Mouse (MPL) CLI allows you to control a remote device.
+Remote device can be controlled by Mouse (MPL) CLI commands.
+You can explore list of available Mouse (MPL) CLI commands bellow.

-### Local commands
+## Local commands

 ![exec](https://user-images.githubusercontent.com/54115104/66684992-f8c45c80-ec83-11e9-8dcd-8063112bd4c9.png)